 Generally, we are conditioned to make ourselves

 and each other wrong.
 To heal, we must learn to experience ourselves as the pure consciousness we are.
-As we begin to experience the truth of what we are, then we begin to see that EVERYONE is pure consciousness.
+Then we begin to see that

-We are actually the very SAME pure consciousness – unlimited, unconditional love.
+we are all actually the very SAME pure consciousness – unlimited, unconditional love.

 However, in this dream we tend to believe we are all separate characters.
 We dream up a multitude of experiences, all of which ultimately serve in our awakening FROM the dream.